 Coinbase tax reporting occurs ahead of the annual tax season, and taxes on cryptocurrency transactions are due at the same time as income taxes.

 1099 forms are used to report any and all income that does not come from an employer.
-In the case of cryptocurrency gains and losses, Coinbase will send you this form if you: have a coinbase.com account, have earned over $600 in cryptocurrency from Coinbase Earn, USDC Rewards, and/or Staking, and are responsible for paying US taxes.
+In the case of cryptocurrency gains and losses, if you’re wondering would Coinbase send you 1099, they sure will if you: have a coinbase.com account, have earned over $600 in cryptocurrency from Coinbase Earn, USDC Rewards, and/or Staking, and are responsible for paying US taxes.

 So while the answer to does Coinbase report to the IRS is that yes it indeed does, it must be noted that the forms that Coinbase reports to the IRS only provide a general look at the total income from cryptocurrency transactions.
 It’s on the individual to provide specific details around each transaction.
 To ensure you provide the correct details, be sure to carefully track and record all transactions, sales, and exchanges.